 You can also see:

-- Which 20% of your pages are driving 80% of your conversions, by looking at the conversion goals
+- Which 20% of your pages are driving 80% of your conversions, by looking at the conversion data and goals

 - Which 20% of your pages are driving 80% of your revenue

 The Pareto Principle is widely applicable.
-Once you use it, you notice patterns everywhere.
+Once you use it, you start weeding out irrelevant data and notice patterns everywhere.

 Which 20% of your pages receive 80% of the backlinks?